 The Company has incurred significant losses and negative cash flow from operations.
-The cumulative deficit was \$92.7 million at June 30, 2014.
+The cumulative deficit was \$89.7 million at September 30, 2014.
 Whether the Company will attain profitability and positive cash flow is uncertain and depends on numerous factors including but not limited to production level, production cost, ore grade, metallurgy, and nickel price.
-The factors indicate the existence of an uncertainty that may cast doubt upon the Company's ability to continue as a going concern.